Skip to main content

 Theodore Roosevelt, his widow recalled, watched Lincoln’s funeral from his grandfather’s house

-Working on this, our twenty-first annual travel issue, reminded me that I am fortunate enough to have a most agreeable travel destination virtually under my feet.
+Working on this, our 21st annual travel issue, reminded me that I am fortunate enough to have a most agreeable travel destination virtually under my feet.
 This is the Forbes Galleries in the company’s headquarters at 62 Fifth Avenue in New York City.
 I first visited them 20 years ago.

 It has been the received wisdom of the suburban age that kids grow up better in the country, where there is access to fresh air, trees, wildlife (although not too much of it, please), and other good things.

-A never-before seen report shows just how fragile our great cities were—and are
+A never-before-seen report reveals just how fragile our great cities were, and remain.

 There was a time when urban Americans weren’t afraid of terrorists, bombs, and poison gas.
 The worst thing that could happen in a city was a strike.
 Cities were unprepared for labor walkouts because nobody could tell who would strike or when and where.
 Mayors saw to it that they kept on good terms with unions.

-Discovering what a particular time in Harlem says about the whole nation
+A novelist's meditation on discovering what a particular time in Harlem says about the whole nation

-In 1800 the United States was an underdeveloped nation of just over 5 million people.
+In 1800, the United States was an underdeveloped nation of just over five million people.
 It was a society shaped by immigration, but immigrants from one country, Great Britain, made up around half the population.

-In a nation of immigrants, picking 10 books about the immigrant experience is no easy task.
+In a nation of immigrants, picking ten books about the immigrant experience is no easy task.
 One could plausibly argue that any book about post-Columbian America concerns the immigrant experience.

 Politics

-Martin Scorsese has drawn on his own youth and his feelings about the past—and has rebuilt 1860s New York—to make a movie about the fight for American democracy.
-Here he tells why it is both so hard and so necessary to get history on film.
+Martin Scorsese has drawn on his own youth and his feelings about the past, and has rebuilt 1860s New York, to make a movie about the fight for American democracy.
+Here, he tells why it is both so hard and so necessary to get history on film.

 I spoke with Martin Scorsese in early September about his forthcoming movie Gangs of New York.
 The setting was the Park Avenue offices of his Cappa production company, where he was still hard at work, editing and finishing his film.

-On Manhattan’s Lower East Side you can visit a haunting re-creation of a life that was at once harder and better than we remember
+On Manhattan’s Lower East Side, you can visit a haunting re-creation of a life that was, at once, harder and better than we remember.

-One of America’s greatest documentary filmmakers takes on America’s greatest city: Ric Burns discusses his new PBS series, New York
+One of America’s greatest documentary filmmakers takes on America’s greatest city: Ric Burns discusses his new PBS series, New York.

 How a mass killing 150 years ago made today’s New York a better place